jeremyfelt/webconference-2014/talk.md

 ### Include everyone

+Include everyone.

 Your version control is only as good as how you use it.
-It will benefit everyone on your team if everyone became familiar with the concepts and started using it for projects.
+It will benefit everyone on your team if everyone becomes familiar with the concepts and starts using them for projects.
 Being aware of how code gets to production is the first step.
 Having a method to contribute to that flow is the second.

-This gets a bit tough.
+Now this gets a bit tough.
 The best way to use Git is at the command line.
 If you're on GitHub, a cross platform app is available, but does a very poor job of encouraging best version control practices.
 I would recommend teaching some command line basics first so that everybody is on the first page together.
-It would be helpful to aid in creating workflows using other apps as well.
+It would be helpful to aid in creating workflows using other apps as well so that everyone can use what they're comfortable with.

 ## Provisioning

 Provisioning is the next important part of a development workflow.
 This is often the one that stands out a bit as something not every developer is familiar with.

 Provisioning allows us to describe the state of a machine.
-Every time a fresh box is booted in production and development, this state is applied.
+Every time a fresh box is booted in production and development, a state is applied.
 When done right, it gives everybody on the team access to a local environment that provides everything we expect from production.

 This means fewer lost hours tracking down caching bugs or trying to troubleshoot how a site is operating in Nginx while we run Apache on our local machines.